invenia/DateOffsets.jl/README.md

-# Horizons.jl
+# Offsets.jl

-Horizons.jl provides the tools necessary to generate dates with specific temporal offsets for use in training and forecasting.
+Offsets.jl provides the tools necessary to generate dates with specific temporal offsets for use in training and forecasting.

+### Note: Since merging in the `offset_type` branch, content bellow is entirely out-of-date

 ## Contents